eneagizzarelli/SYNAPSE/README.md

 **honeypot** acting as a Linux OS terminal.
 It is entirely written in Python.
 Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT-4o_ model) to answer with realistic terminal outputs, as if the user was connecting to a real Linux OS using SSH.
 It currently implements the simulation of two services:
  - SSH Server
- - MySQL Server
+ - MySQL Server.

-Generative AI, in this context, will be used to generate responses to issued commands both for the fake Linux terminal and for the MySQL service, leveraging prompt engineering techniques. [shelLM](https://github.com/stratosphereips/SheLLM) project was used as a starting point to implement SYNAPSE code.
+Generative AI, in this context, will be used to generate responses to issued commands both for the simulated Linux terminal and for the fake MySQL service, leveraging **prompt engineering** techniques. [shelLM](https://github.com/stratosphereips/SheLLM) project was used as a starting point to implement SYNAPSE code.

-**SYNAPSE-to-MITRE** extension automatically maps logs collected by SYNAPSE into attacks of the [**MITRE ATT&CK**](https://attack.mitre.org) database, leveraging machine learning technologies.
+**SYNAPSE-to-MITRE** extension automatically maps logs collected by SYNAPSE into attacks of the [**MITRE ATT&CK**](https://attack.mitre.org) database, leveraging **machine learning** technologies.
 More in detail, a MLP classifier has been trained to achieve the desired behaviour.
 The dataset used to train the model is the one proposed by [cti-to-mitre-with-nlp](https://github.com/dessertlab/cti-to-mitre-with-nlp), re-created using the (currently) last version of the MITRE ATT&CK database (_enterprise-attack-15.1_).
 Generative AI, in this context, will be used both for deciding if an attack happened or not, and to generate a brief sentence summing up the eventual attack.

 Among its features, SYNAPSE supports **multiple sessions** for the same user.
 Each IP address will have its own simulated file system for each subsequent session.
-Different users will never see modifications done by other users.
+Different users will never see modifications done by others.
 File system file and directories together with MySQL databases and tables will be populated creatively (dinamically) by generative AI.

 With the aim of a **comparative evaluation**, a static equivalent of SYNAPSE has been implemented: [**DENDRITE**](https://github.com/eneagizzarelli/DENDRITE).